The Most Common Vicarious Liability Theories In Car Wreck Claims

 Contact a Savvy Santa Clara County Lawyer

 The tortfeasor may not be the only party that’s responsible for damages in a vehicle collision claim.
-For a free consultation with an experienced personal injury attorney in Campbell, contact Solution Now Law Firm.
+For a free consultation with an experienced personal injury attorney in San Jose, contact Solution Now Law Firm.
 We do not charge upfront legal fees in these matters.